Hurum Church: Tomb beneath the chancel

-Beneath the floor of the chancel there is a 2,4m long and 1,6m wide burial-chamber from the medieval period, with brick walls and a barrel vault.
+Beneath the floor of the chancel there is a 2.4m long and 1.6m wide burial chamber from the medieval period, with brick walls and a barrel vault.
 In front of the chamber there is a narrow passage leading up to the floor.
 In the earth fillings above the tomb, 26 medieval coins have been excavated.
 The earliest dates to the period 1205–1263, while eight coins date from the period 1263–1280.
 This indicates that the tomb was constructed in the late 13th century.
-Originally it was probably constructed for the owner of the church, but in the beginning of the 17th century the immigrated Danish nobleman Anders Huitfeldt (ca. 1555–1620) and his wife Margrethe Pedersdatter Litle (ca. 1557–1602) were buried here.
+Originally it was probably constructed for the owner of the church, but in the beginning of the 17th century the immigrated Danish nobleman Anders Huitfeldt (c.
+1555–1620) and his wife Margrethe Pedersdatter Litle (c.
+1557–1602) were buried here.
 Their epitaph is said to have hung in the chancel, but was destroyed in the fire.

 Tower and churchbells

 In the 17th century, and probably earlier as well, the bells hung in a ridgeturret on the roof of the nave.
 It blew down in a storm, and was rebuilt in 1770.
 The ridgeturret was dismantled in 1849, and the roof was lowered by over one meter.
 At the same time the first western turret was constructed, with a pitched roof.
-The congregation were not satisfied with the roof of the turret, which they compared with a «nightcap».
+The congregation were not satisfied with the roof of the turret, which they compared with a nightcap.
 It was therefore rebuilt in 1885, when the present tall spire was added.
-The great bell is cast in Christiania in 1695 by Friederich Kessler.
-The small bell is cast in Amsterdam in 1725 by Jan Albert de Grave, and was given to the church by vicar Frantz Bache's mother, mrs. Helena Heiberg.
+The great bell was cast in Christiania in 1695 by Friederich Kessler.
+The small bell was cast in Amsterdam in 1725 by Jan Albert de Grave, and was given to the church by vicar Frantz Bache's mother, Helena Heiberg.